Private cloud becomes possible

 - Wikimedia Foundation — Wikimedia Labs backend

-- CERN — private cloud project for the laboratory (later one of the largest deployments in the world)
+- CERN — private cloud pilot project for the laboratory

 - Rackspace Cloud — public offering based on OpenStack